loicdelineau/socialchad/README.md

-# socialgigachad
+# socialchad
-Socialgigachad will programmatically post on all your social medias simultaneously
+Socialchad will programmatically post on all your social medias simultaneously

 <p align="center">
 	<img src="assets/logo.png" width="400">